lululxvi/deepxde/docs/demos/diffusion_1d_resample.rst

         num_domain=40,
         num_boundary=20,
         num_initial=10,
+        train_distribution="pseudo",
         solution=func,
         num_test=10000,
     )

 The number 40 is the number of training residual points sampled inside the domain, and the number 20 is the number of training points sampled on the boundary (the left and right endpoints of the interval).
 We also include 10 initial residual points for the initial conditions and 10000 points for testing the PDE residual.
-The argument ``anchors`` is the above descirbed training points in addition to the ``num_domain``, ``num_initial``, and ``num_boundary`` sampled points.

 Next, we choose the network.
 Here, we use a fully connected neural network of depth 4 (i.e., 3 hidden layers) and width 32: